 The activity itself is simple:

-Teams of 6 - 16 gather knowledge to identify 2 coloured abstract shapes that are missing from a complete set of 30.
+Teams of 6 - 14 gather knowledge to identify 2 coloured abstract shapes that are missing from a complete set of up to 30.
 The communication processes involved are much more complex and take participants through increasingly sophisticated patterns of communication until the task is achieved.

 Individuals draw on their experience and descriptive skills to explain to each other abstract shapes that they can hold in their hands, whilst blindfolded.
 They use feedback and clarification skills to ensure that their understanding is accurate.